shukriadams/arewedown/docs/settings.md

 ### Port open

-Test if a port at the given address is open.
+Test if a port at the given host is open.
 Works on TCP only.

     watchers:
         port: